tratteria/website/content/docs/quickstart/generating-trats.md

 &nbsp;

-### Txn-Tokens Request
+### TraTs Request

-With the above parameters, we will get the following Txn-Token request:
+With the above parameters, we will get the following TraT request:

 ```bash